 In this episode of the Content Matters podcast, we're tackling the topic of ethics and digital content.
 How can we as tech providers advocate for better ethics and standards over profits?
 The Facebook boycott, Stop Hate for Profit that's happening this month, is a clear sign that things need to change and that businesses, whether they're B2B, B2C, or whatever, and if they're technology businesses or otherwise, have an opportunity to help drive that change.
 Our guest to discuss the role of tech providers in fostering a more respectful discourse is Jim Edmunds, CEO and founder of Ingeniux, the sponsor of the Content Matters podcast.

+Kris Laird is the Director of Sales Development at Ingeniux.
+He's helping the company build a modern sales process that leverages new strategies and technologies that build relationships with prospects and customers.
+Prior to Ingeniux, he worked for Outreach, a sales engagement solution, and another 18 as a music educator.
 We talked to Kris about a new way to engage prospects that involve content, intent, a strong relationship with marketing, and more.
 If you are a marketer who wants to understand how Sales work, listen to this podcast.
 And if you are in Sales and want to understand how to grow and improve your skills and sales processes, listen to Kris.
+Enjoy!

 CEO and co-founder of Uberflip, Yoav Schwartz joined us on the Content Matters Podcast to talk about the technology behind content-driven experiences.
 We discussed the shift in buying power to the CMO, the difference between content experience platforms and content management platforms, the opportunities and challenges that too much data (or not enough) bring to marketing and much more.